Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)

 ## Results
-Accuracy: Accuracy per test query is 85%.
+Accuracy: 85%.
 Accuracy jumps to 94% when excluding freeways and sections shorter than 10 metres.
-Time:
+Time: 12 minutes to double match dataframes of sizes 160,000 and 300,000.